nathanscrivener/Terms-and-Conditions/index.md

 2.3.5   From time to time the Principal may require that any materials or Work be inspected or tested.
 The Contractor shall provide the assistance and materials required for inspection or testing.

-2.3.6   **Inspections**: The Contractor will arrange all necessary inspections required by the Consents that are related to its Works.
+2.3.6   The Contractor will arrange all necessary inspections required by the Consents that are related to its Works.
 The Contractor is responsible for ensuring that all such inspections are passed to the satisfaction of the relevant inspector.
 The Contractor must notify the Principal in writing whenever an inspection is scheduled or undertaken and must provide full information relating to the outcome of such inspections.
 The cost of any inspections will be borne by the Principal, except where the Contractor has failed an inspection on more than one occasion.

 2.3.7  The Contractor warrants: